jarnoln/wtgfl/README.md

 one that is most fair for everyone. (* Actually it is using one of several supported election methods.
 The method can be changed from settings.)

-Here is how it works:
+## Here is how it works:

 * Pick your favorite option by clicking available choices in order of preference
 * If your favorite is among availabe choices, you can add manually
 * You can keep adding and changing your list until you are happy with and press "Cast vote"
 * Then others will make their own lists and cast their votes
-* After everyone has casted their vote, they are counted and winner is declared
-    * Or winners in case of tie and there is no tie-breaker set
+* After everyone has casted their vote, they are counted and winner is declared (or winners in case of tie and there is no tie-breaker)